instrido/RevuTrack/README.md

 - Docker

 ## Application Structure
+RevuTrack uses Domain Driven Design and is based on the Clean architecture principle.
+The following directories are standard of the idea:
 - `src/domain`: This directory contains the entities, interfaces, services, and repositories related to the domain logic.
 - `src/application`: This directory contains the controllers which handle HTTP requests and responses.
 - `src/infrastructure`: This directory contains code for external concerns like database and authentication.